lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 regardless of the language.

-Since build tools have different degrees of support for different languages, the everyday experience will reflect that difference and it will be your job to cover that gap.
+Since build tools have different degrees of support for different languages, the everyday experience will reflect that difference, and it will be your job to cover that gap.

 But if even you can't use one build tool for all your languages, you can (and my